ushelp/EasyCheck/doc/readme_en.md

 8. Anti-client resubmit function

+9. Server-side validation message, according to manually add and remove validation messages (such as the page to submit to the server check forwarding back to news, the news of the Ajax...)

-9. scalability, support for registered users to develop new validator
+10. scalability, support for registered users to develop new validator

-10. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in
+11. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in

 **Compatibility:**